fabiofranchino/blog/pages/about.md

 - [static-player](https://github.com/abusedmedia/static-player) and [grunt-static-player](https://github.com/abusedmedia/grunt-static-player) to ease frontend development
 - [jllustrator](https://github.com/abusedmedia/jllustrator) a jQuery extension to add functionalities for creative coding purposes
 - [Mr-Builder](https://github.com/todotoit/Mr-Builder) a collection of Grunt tasks to ease website and webapp development
+- [Codepen](https://codepen.io/abusedmedia/) is a good repository of most of my experiments
+- On this [Github organization](https://github.com/fabiofranchino/) I put most of my (sometimes weird) side projects

 ## A brief history